 Find out how to transform conflict into something positive, while proactively preventing unnecessary future conflict from happening.

-How do you respond when a friend, family member or colleague come to you for support as they struggle through conflict?
+How do you respond when a friend, family member, employee or colleague come to you for support as they struggle through conflict?

 Learn the importance of assessing conflict situations in order to determine the best response.